ppy/osu-wiki/wiki/Beatmap_Editor/Compose/en.md

 **Your construction toolkit osu!mania ver., made for DIY.**

-**Please note that in osu!mania, default note hitsounds work differently with Standard/osu!**
+**Please note that in osu!mania, default note hit sounds work differently with Standard/osu!**

-- In osu!mania, adding a clap hitsound on a note will only play the 'hitclap' sound.
+- In osu!mania, adding a clap hit sound on a note will only play the 'hitclap' sound.

 ![Hit Notes Selector (osu!mania ver.)](img/BEM_HO.jpg "Hit Notes Selector (osu!mania ver.)")